joshpinto6/GodotMage/docs/docs/tutorials/3d-dungeon/index.md

 ---
 sidebar_position: 2.6
-slug: /tutorials/3d-dungeon/index
+slug: /tutorials/3d-dungeon
 ---

-# Congratulations!

-You have just learned the **basics of Docusaurus** and made some changes to the **initial template**.
+# Create a 3D Dungeon Crawler

+You can watch a video version of the tutorial here:

 Docusaurus has **much more to offer**!

 Anything **unclear** or **buggy** in this tutorial?
 [Please report it!](https://github.com/facebook/docusaurus/discussions/4610)

+## Setting up the workspace

+## Source code files

 ## What's next?